 This post explains what they are, how they are set up, and how to manage them.

-An ongoing question on many Arduino forums is the how to modify software to suit the different types of matrix modules available.
+An ongoing question on many Arduino forums is how to modify software to suit the different types of matrix modules available.
 Usually the poster has tried some LED matrix software and the display is reversed or upside down, or animations are disjointed across the module boundaries.

 There are clear reasons this happens, and the Parola library has software configuration parameters that allow you to adapt how the software operates to suit your hardware module.